ashokgelal/AppStoreWindow/README.md

 If you are using this library in one of your projects, please let me know [@ashokgelal](http://twitter.com/ashokgelal)

-For uptodate status of this project, seee: [https://github.com/ashokgelal/AppStoreWindow]()
+For uptodate status of this project, see: [https://github.com/ashokgelal/AppStoreWindow]()